-Many schools are incorporating students’ social and emotional well-being into the curriculum and introducing students to skills and practical tools they can use to manage their emotions.
-In the film we see schools using mindfulness programs, Procedural Justice programs, Mental Health clubs in middle and high schools.
+Many schools are incorporating students’ social and emotional well-being into their curriculum and introducing students to skills and practical tools they can use to manage their emotions.
+In the film, we see schools using mindfulness programs, restorative justice programs and mental health clubs in middle and high schools.

-The Collaborative for Academic, Social and Emotional Learning (CASEL) offers research, including SEL competencies and standards, professional development learning opportunities, classroom ideas and advocacy tools to promote SEL in schools and districts across the country.
+Offers research, including SEL competencies and standards, professional development learning opportunities, classroom ideas and advocacy tools to promote SEL in schools and districts across the country.

-program designed for programs taking place out of the classroom.
-For example, for after-school programs, summer camps, etc…MOOD METER
+A social-emotional learning (SEL) platform through Committee for Children designed for programs taking place outside of the classroom.
+For example, for after-school programs, summer camps, etc.

-MindfulSchools.org offers resources, classroom ideas and audio files, and paid professional development training for a Mindful Teacher certification program.
+Offers resources, classroom ideas, audio files and paid professional development training for a Mindful Teacher certification program.

 An initiative started by the Screenagers team to get cell phones out of the classroom in elementary and middle schools.
 Research shows that elementary and middle schoolers do better with phones away during school hours.
 This movement is giving you—parents, teachers, school leaders, and concerned individuals—tools so that you can go to your school and help institute policies where phones are put away.